brbotelhgu/brbotelhgu/README.md

 Hey! 🫡

-I’m a data engineering student based in São Paulo

-With a data-driven background, focused on data modeling, workflows, and office automation.
+I’m a data engineering student With a data-driven background, focused on data modeling, workflows, and office automation.
+Based in São Paulo

 Currently studying and building skills in SQL and Python, and learning how to design and build data warehouses and data lakes.